This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Body lice are tiny bugs that hide in soiled clothes and bedding.
-They crawl onto your body to bite you and feed on blood.
+Body lice are tiny bugs that attach to your skin and live on tiny amounts of blood.
 Body lice like to bite soft skin areas where clothes fit tight to the body, such as the groin, waist, or armpits.
 Body lice are light gray and about the size of a sesame seed.
-They lay eggs in the seams and folds of clothing and bedsheets.
+Body lice are spread through contact with contaminated clothes or bedding.

 - Your body lice do not go away, even after treatment.

 - The lice bites become filled with pus or crusty, or your skin has a bad smell.